snowch-notes/data-architecture/README-CDO-QUESTIONS.md

  - the key components of the data strategy and how those elements relate to the business strategy
  - the importance/urgency of each component of the data stategy

+# Organisation Structure

+Try to keep the answers for this section on one page.

+ - How is the organisation structured?
+This could be by business unit
+ - How many resources do you have in the following categories:
+   - Data Architects
+   - Data scientists
+   - Data Engineer
+   - Data Analysts
+ - Where do the resources sit in the organisation structure?

 # Data Strategy

  - Has a Data Strategy been created?